athardy/WindSpeed/README.md

 ## Possible Future Additions

-- **Front End Integration**: Created a frontend to input zipcode and display wind report
+- **Front End Integration**: Create a frontend for zipcode input and displaying wind report
 - **Additional Data**: Adding more API calls for airspace information, rain conditions, and possibly temperature data.
 - **Database**: Implementing a database to store favorite locations and history for users.